 Although most of the homes are closed to the public and can only been seen from the sidewalks, the Thomas Weeden House in the Twickenham District is open to the public.
 The Weeden house was built in 1819 in the Federal style and is one of the most notable historic homes in Huntsville.
 Check out the Weeden House Museum for the latest information about opening hours.

 However, there are more than just homes.
 There is also the Harrison Brothers Hardware, which sits on the edge of the Twickenham Historic District and is a great place to stop and shop.
 It sells homeware, toys, crafts, art, local food items, gifts, and seasonal goods.
+You can also see Harrison the store’s faithful animatronic cat who has been guarding the store since 1985.
 It first opened in 1879 (been located on the Square since 1897) and is one of the oldest businesses in Alabama.

 There is also the Episcopal Church of the Nativity, built in 1859 and designed by British architect Frank Wills.
 It is built in the Gothic Revival style and is considered one of the best Gothic structures of this type in the Southeastern United States.
 It is now a National Historic Landmark.